JEdelstein25/dot-net-4-8-migration-example/README.md

 ## Contributing

 This is a demonstration project.
 For real-world tax calculations, please consult the Australian Taxation Office (ATO) for current rates and regulations.

-## Migration Status
-Projects have been migrated from .NET Framework 4.8 to .NET 8.